bwebb-hx/nextjs-tutorial/README.md

 // code proceeds here for users authorized for this workspace...
 ```

 We have similar logic in `loginToHexabase` in `hexabase.ts`.
+We call this function from the login page too.
 In our function, we also return `tokenHxb` - the **auth token**.
 This auth token can be stored in cookies and re-used for authentication at other points in the application.

-If you look in the login page (`/login/page.tsx`) you'll see that we call a custom hook called `useAuthRedirect`.
+If you look in the main todo list page (`/app/page.tsx`) you'll see that we call a custom hook called `useAuthRedirect`.
 Here's a look inside:

 ```typescript
 export function useAuthRedirect() {